If you ask me which tool, out of the seven basic tools of quality, appears most difficult to understand, my answer would be the scatter diagram.

 I hope, after reading this blog post, you will not face any problems in understanding the scatter diagram.

 Okay, let’s get started.

 The scatter diagram is known by many names, such as scatter plot, scatter graph, and correlation chart.
 This diagram is drawn with two variables, usually the first variable is independent and the second variable is dependent on the first variable.

 The scatter diagram is used to find the correlation between these two variables.
 This diagram helps you determine how closely the two variables are related.
 After determining the correlation between the variables, you can then predict the behavior of the dependent variable based on the measure of the independent variable.
 This chart is very useful when one variable is easy to measure and the other is not.

 You are analyzing the pattern of accidents on a highway.
 You select the two variables: motor speed and number of accidents, and draw the diagram.

 Once the diagram is completed, you notice that as the speed of vehicle increases, the number of accidents also goes up.
 This shows that there is a relationship between the speed of vehicles and accidents happening on the highway.

-The PMBOK Guide is trying to say that scatter diagram helps you see the changes in the dependent variable if you make any change to the independent variable.
+The PMBOK Guide states that scatter diagram helps you see the changes in the dependent variable if you make any change to the independent variable.
 Since this diagram shows you the correlation between the variables, it is also known as a correlation chart.

 It is not necessary for one parameter to be a controlling parameter.
 You can draw the scatter diagram with both variables independent to each other.
 In this case you can draw any variable on any axis.